Afreen2907/learn-angular/README.md

 Setup meta data at the decorator
 1) Selector -> have to be unique selector
 2) Template -> creation of html template and referenced in ts file

+#About Modules
+What is app modules?

+Angular uses components to build the web pages while app modules bundle them together

+Register the new components in the appModule add the new component in declaration array